ravenusmc/security_system/readme.md

 I've not used PHP for a long time - something that I regret so I'm mainly using this project more of a review.
 I've also not used vanilla JavaScript forever so there's that as well!

 I'll also say that in building this project I'm using a course on PHP from Brad Traversy.
 I thought it would be a good review with using PHP and I really enjoy his lessons.
+The actual Framework is designed by him.

 # Getting started